jordalgo/estream/api/estream.md

 estream1.push(5);
 ```

+Returns **Estream**

 # reduce

 Returns a Estream that reduces all data and end values,
-emitting the final value on end.
+emitting the final value on Estream end in an EsEnd object.

 **Signature**: `(b -> a -> c) -> b -> Estream b`